eric-s-s/dice-tables/README.md

 ```
 "remove_die" and "add_die" are safe.
 They raise an error if you
 remove too many dice or add or remove a negative number.

-If you remove or combine with a negative number, nothing should happen.
+If you "remove" or "combine" with a negative number, nothing should happen,
+but i make no guarantees.

 If you use "remove" to remove what you haven't added,
 it may or may not raise an error, but it's guaranteed buggy.
 ```